-The final challenge of this project is to create a video curriculum.
+The final challenge of this project is to create a magazine programme.
 But before that, you need to surf different websites and overcome several missions that will help you gain knowledge and acquire strategies.

 Collaborative work is highlighted in this project, which means you will mainly acquire knowledge by working in pairs or small groups.
 Likewise, you will also work individually on interactive activities to which you will access by clicking on the website links provided.

 Do not forget that your teacher can help you whenever necessary on your way towards the big final challenge.

 The missions you will have done at the end of this project are:

 - a TV guide containing a great variety of programmes.

 - a questionnaire to find out on your classmates' interests and likes on TV.